Watch Our FREE Training

 Yet, unlike a traditional 9-to-5 job, unless you’re working for a corporate entity earning a wholesale real estate salary, you won’t see a steady paycheck every pay period in these real estate jobs.
 In fact, you may hit a dry spell where there’s no steady source of income at all.

 Be smart.
 Plan for contingencies.
-You never know when you’ll appreciate having a cushion to fall back on when things don’t go according to your plans.
+You never know when you’ll appreciate having a cushion to fall back on when things don’t go according to plan.

 You’re the one who has control over your potential earnings, so hustle when needed and learn to delegate to your team of hired hands when you can.